coentjo/itsamatch-journalist-workshop/workshop/Workshop.md

 So, a ***Vault*** is basically a folder (directory) on your machine containing files (mainly markdown, `.md`-files, called `notes`) and (sub)folders. ***Any*** folder can be chosen to act as a *Vault*.

 ![[obsidian.open.another.vault.png]]

+The first options ('Create...' and 'Open...') are more or less self-explaining.

+The 'Open vault from Obsidian Sync' is for paying customers: contents will be stored on the internet (~in the cloud) and several people can work together on 1 vault.

 ### 2. *Help

+Some places to get help.
+One nice one is the 'Sandbox vault', which is a Practice-what-you-Preach-Vault: info about Obsidian *within* an Obsidian Vault.

 ### 3. *Settings*

 There are some settings worth to talk about already, now.

 Press the 'Settings'-button ( ![[button.settings.png]] ) or go to the 'Settings'-menu.
 Always good to have a glance at the existing options.
+Some that we think could be of importance for you:

+- **General/Language**.
+- **Editor/Spell check**.
+- **Files and links/Detect all file extensions**: if you want to see **all** kinds of files: for example docx, xlsx, pptx and so on.
+- **Appearance/Base Color Scheme**: Do you prefer Light mode or Dark mode?
+- **Core Plugins**: see next Chapter, or just experiment yourself.

 ## Plug-ins

+Divided in 2 categories:

+### 1. Core Plug-ins

+- **Audio recorder**.
+- **Daily notes**: to put the Date automatically in new notes names (Zettelkasten).
+- **Slides**: to present.

+### 2. Community Plug-ins
+**Community Plug-ins/Browse**: to see what's already been created.
+Some examples:
+- **Mind Map**.
+-

 ## Some tutorials